 All of the passion you may have for freelancing has to be tempered with the reality of actually making a living this way.
-Here are some “realities” that you must understand before you make this plunge.
+Here are some “realities” that you must understand before you take this plunge.

-1. You are an Entrepreneur Now
+1. You Are an Entrepreneur Now

-You are in business for yourself, and there are a lot of tasks involved other than just practicing your expertise, whether that is as a designer, writer, business consultant, artist, musician, or any other niche.
+You are in business for yourself, and there are a lot of tasks involved other than just practising your expertise, whether that is as a designer, writer, business consultant, artist, musician, or any other niche.

 You have to look at yourself as a business product that must be sold.

 2. You Must Build a Personal Brand, Just like Any Business Must.

 This means you get a website, a blog, and get yourself established on social media.
 It means that you develop connections and write articles and submit them to other blogs.
 It means you get a LinkedIn profile and join discussion groups.

 3. You May Need to Spend Some Money on Advertising